EDIT (13/02/2018): More tips added and title changed to 7 Excel Tips applied to Keyword Research.

 Now you can only see the keywords that don’t contain the term “Useless”.
 You can also combine different text filters to obtain more refined results.

 For those of us who work in an agency, time is gold.
-We cannot spend a lot of time thinking about new keywords or terms and so using Excel formulas can be a quick and easy way of identifying new keywords.
-The Concatenate formula is useful to put together different cells or pieces of text, just what we need for this task.
+We can’t spend a lot of time thinking about new keywords or terms and so using Excel formulas can be a quick and easy way of identifying new keywords.
+The Concatenate formula is useful to put together different cells or pieces of text.
+Just what we need for this task.

 The terms I have identified are: